Web HostingDecember 16, 2025 199 views

 Strict v=DMARC1; p=reject; rua=mailto:[email protected]; pct=100

-Full with subdomains v=DMARC1; p=reject; sp=quarantine; rua=mailto:[email protected]; ruf=mailto:[email protected]; fo=1; pct=100
+Complete with subdomains v=DMARC1; p=reject; sp=quarantine; rua=mailto:[email protected]; ruf=mailto:[email protected]; fo=1; pct=100

-✅ Verify Configuration
+✅ Verify the Configuration

 Method 1: cPanel Email Deliverability

-1. Go back to EmailEmail Deliverability
+1. Return to EmailEmail Deliverability

 2. Check that the status is Valid ✅ for your domain